Jesse Love: 2025: Series champion

 Love started the 2025 season with a win at Daytona.
 Two months later, he won at Rockingham, but was disqualified after failing post race inspection; as a result, Sammy Smith was declared the winner.
 Love stayed consistent throughout the playoffs until he won at Phoenix to claim the Xfinity Series championship.

+2026: Consistency

+Love started the season with a ninth-place finish at Daytona.
+Love led late at Phoenix, but was passed by eventual winner Justin Allgaier with ten laps to go.
+Following the race at Atlanta, Love earned a spot in "The Chase".
+He earned his first win of the season in "The Chase" at Gateway.

 NASCAR Cup Series

+2025-2026: Part-time basis

 On March 28, 2025, it was announced that Love would make his NASCAR Cup Series debut at Bristol Motor Speedway for RCR, driving the No. 33 Chevrolet.
 Love started 19th and finished 31st five laps down.
-On April 16, it was announced that Love will drive for Beard Motorsports in the No. 62 at Texas Motor Speedway and Indianapolis Motor Speedway.
+On April 16, it was announced that Love would drive for Beard Motorsports in the No. 62 at Texas Motor Speedway and Indianapolis Motor Speedway.

+Love returned to the No. 33 in 2026, running races at Austin and Talladega.
+Love was planned to run Charlotte, but the team scrapped the plans.
+Love was scheduled to run more races in the No. 33 prior to the death of Kyle Busch, in which they rebranded his No. 8 to the No. 33 for the remainder of the season, with O'Reilly teammate Austin Hill driving the car for the remainder of the season.

+2027: First full-time season

+On June 17, 2026, Wood Brothers Racing announced that Love will drive the No. 21 for them for 2027.

+Other racing

+Super2 Series

+In October 2025, it was revealed that Love would make his debut in the Super2 Series at the Adelaide Street Circuit, driving a Holden Commodore ZB for Image Racing in an alliance with Erebus Motorsport and Richard Childress Racing.

 Personal life

 Love is the son of Elizabeth and Jesshill Love.
 Jesshill raced midget cars in his youth and is a real estate investor and lawyer.
 Jesshill is the CEO of three real estate portfolios in California, former president of the Silicon Valley Chapter of the Entrepreneurs' Organization, and the CEO of HomeSmiles, a property maintenance company that supports Jesse's racing endeavors.

 Love is of partial Mexican descent through his mother, who was raised in Mexico City.